benpate/data/README.md

     // IsNew returns TRUE if the object has not yet been saved to the database IsNew() bool

-    // SetCreated stamps the CreateDate and UpdateDate of the object, and makes a note SetCreated(comment string)
+    // SetCreated stamps the CreateDate and UpdateDate of the object, and adds a note to the Journal.
+    SetCreated(comment string)

-    // SetUpdated stamps the UpdateDate of the object, and makes a note SetUpdated(comment string)
+    // SetUpdated stamps the UpdateDate of the object, and adds a note to the Journal.
+    SetUpdated(comment string)

-    // SetDeleted marks the object virtually "deleted", and makes a note SetDeleted(comment string)
+    // SetDeleted marks the object virtually "deleted", and adds a note to the Journal.
+    SetDeleted(comment string)
 }
 ```